Increasing positive monoids of ordered fields are FF-monoids: Atomicity and Factorization on Commutative Monoids

 For each $x \in M$, the \emph{set of lengths} of $x$ is defined by

+The set of lengths and further arithmetic invariants of many families of atomic monoids has been significantly studied during the last decades (see \cite{ACHP07,CCMMP14,CGP14,GS16} and references therein).
 If $\mathsf{L}(x)$ is a finite set for all $x \in M$, we say that $M$ satisfies the \emph{bounded factorization property}, in which case, we call $M$ a BF-\emph{monoid}.
-Proposition~\ref{prop:f.g. atomic monoids are FF-monoids} says, in particular, that every finitely generated atomic monoid is a BF-monoid.
+Proposition~\ref{prop:f.g. atomic monoids are FF-monoids} implies that every finitely generated atomic monoid is a BF-monoid.

 A \emph{numerical semigroup} is a cofinite submonoid of the additive monoid $\nn_0$.
 Every numerical semigroup has a unique minimal set of generators, which is finite.
 For a numerical semigroup $N$ minimally generated by the positive integers $a_1 , \dots, a_n$, we have that $\gcd(a_1, \dots, a_n) = 1$ and $\mathcal{A}(N) = \{a_1, \dots, a_n\}$.
 Thus, every numerical semigroup is an atomic monoid containing finitely many atoms.
 A great first approach to the realm of numerical semigroups can be found in \cite{GR09}.